 Attention-deficit hyperactivity disorder (ADHD) is a mental health disorder that is defined as a persistent pattern of inattention and/or hyperactivity-impulsivity that is severe enough to interfere with functioning or development.
 ADHD is considered one of the most common disorders that affecting adolescents, often continuing into adulthood.
 Symptoms of ADHD can include difficulty staying focused and paying attention, challenges controlling behavior, and hyperactivity.
 These symptoms can make it hard for children to succeed in school, for adults to be productive at work, and cause problems with personal relationships.
-While ADHD can cause a lot of disruption and struggles in your life, with effective treatment you can get your symptoms under control.
-The friendly staff at Highland Ridge Hospital has helped many individuals learn to successfully live with ADHD and we are here to help you help you as well.
+While ADHD can cause a lot of disruption and struggles in your life, with effective treatment at a hospital or treatment center you can get your symptoms under control.
+The friendly staff at Highland Ridge Hospital in Salt Lake City has helped many individuals learn to successfully live with ADHD and we are here to help you help you as well.

 Helping a Loved One or Family Member Get Treatment

 Living with someone or being close to someone who has ADHD can be very frustrating, especially if they are not getting treatment.
 You may feel as if they never listen to you, causing you to feel annoyed and unheard, which can lead to fights.
 Additionally, the inability for them to control their symptoms may make them unreliable, causing added stress.
 All of these factors make you aware that your loved one needs to get help so that they can get the symptoms of their disorder under control.
 However, knowing how to get them help at a hospital or treatment center can be challenging.
 Here are a few tips that can help you to talk to your loved about getting treatment: